-The 23-year-old made a name for himself at Borussia Dortmund after deciding to leave Manchester City's academy, but his time at Old Trafford has yet to go to plan, and his recent issues could mean the end of his time in Manchester.
+The 23-year-old made a name for himself with the Bundesliga giants after deciding to leave Manchester City's academy, but his time at Old Trafford has failed to meet expectations and the winger has gone back to Dortmund in an attempt to revive his career.

 In 2017, Sancho decided to take a risk and leave the comforts of the Manchester City academy and headed to the Bundesliga to sign for Borussia Dortmund.